Updated: Jan 19, 2022

 We will reduce the testing time.

-There is one main disadvantage in ECP that you must remember, assuming in testing is a big mistake!
-Therefore, you should use this method wisely, and test more than a single value if you know that a specific area has more chances to trigger defects or when you know that there is a higher risk.
+One main disadvantage in ECP is that you must remember that testing is a big mistake!
+Therefore, you should use this method wisely and test more than a single value if you know that a specific area has more chances to trigger defects or when you know that there is a higher risk.

 So How can we use this method?

-The tested object is an input field where the user needs to specify is age, the requirements are:
+The tested object is an input field where the user needs to specify his age; the requirements are: